 SK hynix Gold P31: Excellent performance

 In copy tests, the drive even beat the Samsung 980 Pro in PCIe 3.0 mode.
-It’s the first that had really close to some 3000MB/s speed mark for both writing and reading.
-And in read/write combo test, it was also one of the fastest with some 1260MB/s.
+It’s the first that had close to some 3000MB/s speed mark for both writing and reading.
+And in read/write combo test, it was also one of the fastest at some 1260MB/s.